hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 	**Important:** Since the installer currently uses only the first available disk, all servers must have RAID controllers pre-configured to present their storage as a single, logical disk.
 RAID across multiple physical discs is strongly recommended for both  performance and resilience.

-- An additional system to run the baremetal installer and host the seed VM meeting the requirements in the table below.
-Other requirements and recommendations are as follows:
+- Other requirements and recommendations are as follows:

 	- The Ubuntu 14.04 operating system must be installed
 	- A browser to access the undercloud or overcloud